 Don’t Settle for Less with Your Car’s Paint

 If you’re looking to protect your car’s paint best, then our team at Spiffy has the services to match your needs.
 We’re thrilled to have our technicians professionally trained to use trustworthy products and tools made in the USA, which produce consistent 5-star results for our customers.

 By knowing the effects of wax, paint sealant, and ceramic coating, you’re well-equipped to make an informed decision towards a better protected and high-gloss exterior for your car.

 We’re eager to be your go-to resource for a clean and well-detailed vehicle, all during a time and date that works best for your schedule.
-Don’t miss out on $40 off your next car detail throughout February; click the image below and get your promo code!
+Take $20 off your first service with us and see what the Spiffy difference is for your car!

 Posted in Car Care